ArturTan/grot/README.md

 ]
 ```

-2) to find a position from which you should start and determine a longest chain.
+2) find a position from which you should start and determine a longest chain.